-In alignment with global custom, SABIC has decided to adapt its process-safety-metrics reporting to the leading and lagging indicators recommended by international standard API 754, thereby enabling international comparison.
+In alignment with global custom, since 2018 SABIC has decided to adapt its process-safety-metrics reporting to the leading and lagging indicators recommended by international standard API 754, thereby enabling international comparison.
 External benchmarking of the number of loss of primary containment incidents (LOPCs) demonstrates that SABIC is performing to the best standards in the industry.
 SABIC improved our corporate leading metrics set by identifying dominant incident root causes and translating them into key metrics.
-In order to keep reducing the number of LOPC's, SABIC will also collect and publish the number of Tier 2 LOPC's.
+In order to keep reducing the number of LOPCs, SABIC will also collect and publish the number of Tier 2 LOPCs.
 For further analysis of high potential incidents, Tier 3 metrics have been developed.
 The most important drivers of incident root causes and improvement programs have been aligned as Tier 4 on a corporate level.
-SABIC will use them to assist in further improving its process safety management from 2019 onwards.
+SABIC has been using them to assist in further improving its process safety management in 2019.